Kimberly2710/My-Portfolio/README.md

 # My-Portfolio
 # 👩‍💻 Kimberly Jahenda — Personal Portfolio

-Welcome to my personal portfolio website!
-I'm a passionate **Frontend Developer & Content Creator** based in Mombasa, Kenya, with a love for building clean, functional, and visually appealing web experiences.
+## 🙋‍♀️ About Me

+Hi, I'm Kimberly!
+I'm a **Frontend Developer, Content Creator & Entrepreneur** based in NMombasa, Kenya.
+I create websites that are not just functional but enjoyable to use.
+I combine my skills in frontend development and content creation to build experiences that connect with people.
+I am also passionate about building businesses and turning ideas into reality.

 🌐 **Live Site:** [kimmie.pythonanywhere.com](https://kimmie.pythonanywhere.com)